xavier-rdo/my-tech-monitoring/README.md

 ## <a name="postgres"></a> Starting the Postgres database (through Docker)

-This project embeds a [`Dockerfile`](docker/Postgres/Dockerfile) that creates a new Docker image based on the `Postgres:9.6` official image and runs some bootstrapping SQL scripts (from the [docker/Postgres/src](docker/Postgres/src) folder) :
+This project embeds a [`Dockerfile`](docker/Postgres/Dockerfile) that creates a new Docker image based on the `Postgres:9.6` official image and runs some bootstrapping SQL scripts (from the [docker/Postgres/src](docker/Postgres/src) folder).
+These scripts execute the following commands during container build :

 * create an `app` DB user (password `app`)
 * create an `app` database